Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Sometimes, as a player, you get pissed.
 I mean really.

 Sengoku 2 is one of my prefered video game.
 It's nervous, it's creepy, it's violent.
-But it's **censored**.
-The issue is that I could deal with that in my life until I heard the existence of a NCI "red blood hack" from 2023.
+But it's censored.
+The issue is that I could deal with that in my life until I heard the existence of a "red blood hack" from 2023 issued by NCI (a French bootlegger to what I understand).
 That’s a pretty good idea, I thought to myself.
-Let’s download the ROM (sorry, the IPS patch, piracy is bad, very bad) and have fun !
+Let’s download the ROM (sorry, the IPS patch, piracy is bad, very very bad) and have fun !

 My fun hit a wall pretty quickly.
-The "red blood hack" was never released into the public domain — it was an AES-exclusive version (since a MVS cartridge would have been too tempting to open and dump), produced in very small quantities and sold at a steep price for just a bootleg.
+The "red blood hack" was never released into the public domain — it was an AES-exclusive version (since a MVS cartridge would have been probably too easy to open), produced in very small quantities and sold at a steep price for just a bootleg.
 If you want to track one down in 2026, be prepared to fight hard with scammers.
 I'm still surprised today that since 2023 these cartridges have just been rotting on shelves instead of being dumped.
-It seems the collector and hacker communities have no physical connection.
+It seems that the collector and hacker communities have no physical connection.

-Anyway, paying five times the price of a good AliExpress repro for a bootleg with a piece of cardboard isn't for me.
+Anyway, paying five times the price of a good AliExpress repro for a bootleg with a piece of cardboard and a sticker isn't for me.
 I wanted to play the red blood version on the cheap !
-So, armed with years of Game Boy hacking experience and hardware tinkering (the Neo Geo is just a bigger, badder, better Game Boy after all), the marvelous Matlab software (that practically makes coffee), and the Neogeodev documentation, it was just a matter of time and effort — honestly, more than I initially expected — to cook up my own version, but releasing it to the public this time.
-I started taking the hack seriously in June 2026 and managed to drop the first version in early July 2026.
+So, armed with years of Game Boy hacking experience and hardware tinkering (the Neo Geo is just a big Game Boy after all), the marvelous Matlab software, and the Neogeodev documentation, it was just a matter of time and effort — honestly, more than I initially expected — to cook up my own version, but releasing it to the public this time.
+I started taking the hack seriously in June 2026 (heat wave, insomnia, all that shit) and managed to drop the first version in early July 2026.
 Basically, one month from idea to a playable release.

 As a tinkerer, code disassembly was simply out of the question.
 On the other hand, I'm educated enough to hack video games using a top-down approach — diving into the RAM/ROM structure and leveraging emulator debug modes.
 Basically just a bootlegger job, nothing too fancy, but more than enough for the task.

 ## Why using Matlab / GNU Octave instead of Python like everyone ?

-This is my project, I do what I want in the first place.
-Converting codes from one programing langage to another in 2026 is also a non problem.
+This is my project, I do what I want, and converting codes from one programming langage to another in 2026 is just a non problem.

 That said, Matlab is my everyday go tool for scientific computing at work.
 It creates efficient and short codes, very readable.
 It is super fast when used correctly (consider everything as a matrix / vectors and you're good to go). **It has zero dependencies and near zero redundancy between default libraries**.
 It has a ton of fancy functions yet included in the base version. **It has a free and open source version called [GNU Octave](https://octave.org/)** that you can use to run the toolchain, it is fully compatible.
 Both Matlab and GNU Octave can be installed on any OS.